Steward

 It should not live only in accounting categories, inbox search, or a binder.

-The strongest source is the vendor invoice
+The strongest starting point is the vendor invoice

 Vendor invoices arrive naturally after work happens.
 They can become structured records if the system extracts and reviews the right fields.

-The best output is a packet
+The best result is a report

-That output is why Steward does not compete mainly on work orders.
+That is why Steward does not compete mainly on work orders.
 It competes on commercial maintenance memory.

 Practical checklist

-Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a packet.
+Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a maintenance report.

-Use invoices as source documents.
+Use invoices as attached files.

 Normalize to building and asset.